CarloRamponi/intercom-bot/README.md

   - `door_pin` is the gpio pin number that will trigger the door opening
   - `speaker_pin` is the gpio pin number that will trigger the speaker relay
   - `mic_pin` is the gpio pin number that will trigger the microphone relay
+  - `speaker_device` is the name of the speaker you will use, run `pacmd list-sinks | grep name:` to print the list
+  - `speaker_volume` is the default volume of the speaker (0x0-0x10000)
+  - `mic_device` is the name of the microphone you will use, run `pacmd list-sources | grep name:` to print the list
+  - `mic_volume` is the default volume of the microphone (0x0-0x10000)
 - Run `npm install` in the project folder
 - Allow him to run the tee command as root without a password, run `visudo` and add this line at the end of that file, where N1, N2, ... are the gpio pin numbers that you will be using (the ones that are specified in `the secrets.json` file)
   ```